 No matter the occasion, candy apples can make a delicious treat.
 Both kids and adults alike love them, as they are a classic snack.

 When making candy apples, it is not uncommon for bubbles to form on the candy coating.
 Fortunately, by placing the apples in hot water with baking soda or white vinegar you can rid of their wax coating.
-After carefully drying them, this will allow the candy to stick smooth, free of bubbles.
+After carefully drying them, this will allow the candy to stick smoothly, free of bubbles.

 Did you enjoy this article on how to avoid bubbles in candy apples?
 If so, please share your thoughts in the comments down below and share this post with your friends and family.